St Neots: 1900 onwards

+Recent developments in St Neots have expanded the population in the last few years: to the east of the railway station is the Love's Farm estate, where more than 1,000 houses were built in the period to 2020.
+Stage one of the extensive Wintringham estate has been completed but much remains to be done. planned to be a vibrant community with 2,000 homes, To the east of Love's Farm, further development has been started for the construction of the Monkfields Estate.

 Culture and community

-The Priory Centre is a theatrical venue in the town, hosting live entertainment, as well as offering conference facilities.
-It is licensed for wedding ceremonies.

 St Neots Museum is housed in the town's former Victorian Police Station and Magistrates Court.
 It has local history collections covering the town's rich past including a display about James Toller, the Eynesbury Giant, a resident from the 18th century who measured over 8 ft in height.
 There is also a gallery with temporary exhibitions by local creatives including fine art, ceramics, sculpture and illustration.
 The museum organises a variety of specialist and family events from walks, talks, one-day festivals, temporary and touring exhibitions.

 St Neots general market is held on the market square every Thursday.

-The town has a community radio station, called Black Cat Radio on 102.5 FM.
+A further farmers market is held on the market square every second and fourth Saturday.